What to do with AdBlue?

 Outside of the use cases above, Geotab has helped numerous fleets perform analysis on their AdBlue usage.
 Geotab has already assisted fleet managers in comparing manufacturer-claimed AdBlue consumption versus real world consumption.
 Note: Some vehicles do fall between the typical 2-6% litres of AdBlue versus litres of diesel, however, Geotab frequently sees vehicles between 1.5%-9%.

 We hope this information is helpful to your business.
-For more tips on fleet efficiency, browse our articles on optimization.
+For more tips on fleet efficiency, browse our articles on fleet management.

 If you liked this post, let us know!